PBFuzz: Agentic Directed Fuzzing for PoV Generation: Evaluation

-First, Sonnet-4.5 outperforms both GPT-5 and Grok-4.
-We attribute this to Claude's strength in coding tasks.
-We argue that, akin to human experts, superior code reasoning capabilities enable a model to (1) understand program semantics to infer constraints, (2) trim the search space for efficient exploration, and (3) synthesize correct generators to solve constraints.
-Concretely, on SQL020, Sonnet-4.5 identified the critical parameter \cc{bIntToNull=1} in window function processing via call graph analysis.
-This semantic insight enabled focused generator synthesis with correct harness protocol enforcement, achieving 127s whereas GPT-5 timed out.
-This result highlights the scalability of \sys's architecture---as LLMs improve, \sys's ability to generate PoVs will correspondingly improve.

-The second interesting observation is that Sonnet-4.5 outperforms its extended reasoning variant (4.5-Thinking).
-We attribute this to \sys's workflow design.
-PoV generation is inherently a multi-phase complex task. \sys decomposes this complex task based on human expertise into structured workflow phases with persistent memory maintaining reasoning state.
-When facing such tasks, an LLM's internal inference-time reasoning may overthink and hallucinate~\cite{aggarwal2025optimalthinkingbenchevaluatingunderthinkingllms, yao2025reasoningmodelspronehallucination}; while the non-thinking mode can stick to the workflow structure and rely on human expertise to guide the reasoning process.
-For instance, for SQL003, Sonnet-4.5 succeeded in 143s while 4.5-Thinking required 279s---excessive internal reasoning consumes computational budgets without accelerating convergence.
-This result demonstrates that for LLM-based agents, architecture-level workflow design with task-specific (e.g., PoV generation) decomposition can be more effective and efficient than model-level reasoning.

-We also examined Grok-4's poor performance and found a distinct bottleneck: inadequate MCP tool support.
-While Sonnet-4.5 and GPT-5 can invoke tools efficiently, Grok-4 struggles to satisfy MCP input schema constraints, expending computational effort formatting tool parameters rather than performing semantic constraint inference.
-This architectural incompatibility cascades: tool call failures require retries that consume the remaining time budget.
-This result highlights two insights: (1) effective agent-tool integration is critical for complex tasks, and (2) for agentic architectures, model-tool fit matters.
+We evaluated the architecture's performance with different LLM backbones to isolate architectural contributions from model capabilities.
+Detailed comparison across Claude Sonnet-4.5, Claude Sonnet-4.5-Thinking, GPT-5, and Grok-4 is provided in \autoref{sec:app-model-variants}.
+Our analysis demonstrates that superior code reasoning capabilities and tool-use proficiency enable effective constraint inference and solver synthesis.
+Moreover, structured workflow design outperforms model-level reasoning for complex multi-phase tasks.

-\begin{findingbox} \textbf{Answer to RQ4:} Simple adoption of LLMs or LLM-based agents is insufficient. \sys's key innovations---its workflow, MCP tools, persistent memory, and the adoption of property-based testing---all contribute to its superior performance. \end{findingbox}
+\begin{findingbox} \textbf{A3:} Simple adoption of LLMs or LLM-based agents is insufficient. \sys's key innovations---its workflow, MCP tools, persistent memory, and the adoption of property-based testing---all contribute to its superior performance.
+Stage-level diagnostics further attribute these gains to two complementary properties: high-precision constraint inference enabled by MCP-tool-backed source retrieval, and high-fidelity generator synthesis enabled by the typed parameter space; the residual bottleneck lies in expanding parameter-space coverage of structural reachability conditions. \end{findingbox}